allanvc/mRpostman/README.md

 ## Introduction

-From version 0.9.0.0000 onward, `mRpostman` is implemented under the OO paradigm, based on an R6 class called `ImapCon`, its derived methods, and a few independent functions with the aim to perform a myriad of IMAP commands.
+From version 0.9.0.0 onward, `mRpostman` is implemented under the OO paradigm, based on an R6 class called `ImapCon`.
+Its derived methods, and a few independent functions enable the R user to perform a myriad of IMAP commands.

 The package is divided in 8 groups of operations.
-Below, we present all the available methods/functions:
+Below, we present all the available methods and functions:

   - 1.  **configuration**: `configure_imap()`;